artur-reaboi-egov/wp4-architecture/blueprint/06-trust-and-security.md

 ## Security Measures
 Signatures, authentication, key lifecycle.

+The wallet secure cryptographic application/device (WSCA/WSCD) architecture is to be specified by the Architecture and Wallets groups, and in the case of remote WSCA/WSCD, together with the QTSP group.

 ## Revocation and Trust Status Framework
 In order to fulfill the Article 5 baseline established in [Revocation Mandate](../02-regulatory-alignment.md#revocation-mandate), the consortium has identified the following operational scenarios.